|

 137. astigmatism

-(ophthalmology) impaired eyesight resulting usually from irregular conformation of the cornea; common in nearsighted people
+impaired eyesight common in nearsighted people

 138. atelier